 If you would like to discuss further, please let us know.

-For more on what it takes to form a WOFE in China, check out How to Form a China WFOE/WOFE.
+For more on what it takes to form a WOFE in China, check out Forming a China WFOE: Ten Things to Consider.